ecorisQ/QGIS-RF3D/README.md

 The tool performs an additional check to identify values in the two outer rows or columns of the ROCKDENSITY raster, which will not be considered in the Rockyfor3D simulation.

-A geopackage template for the terrain / forest / rockfall nets data can be downloaded under https://www.ecorisq.org/publications/various/117-rf3d-vector-templates/file.
+A geopackage template for terrain / forest / rockfall nets data can be downloaded [here](https://www.ecorisq.org/publications/various/117-rf3d-vector-templates/file).

 ### Installation
 The plugin ("Rockyfor3D Input Rasters") is available in the official QGIS Plugin repository and can be installed in QGIS via Plugins > Manage and Install Plugins.